kiishor/miniML-Parser/README.md

 ## Detailed documentation

 ### Target addressing method
+The parser extract the content to the specified target address.
+There are multiple ways of specifying target address to store XML content.
+- Specifying target address at compile time
+- Specifying target address at run time
+- Specifying target address relative to (or offset from) the target address of parent element

-The parser supports three types of target addressing methods.
+The parser supports above three types of target addressing methods.
 Structure *target_address_t* defines the target address to store the XML content.

 - **static**:
 In this method target address to store XML content is specified at the compile time.